nuxt-community/pwa-module/README.md

 // Options
 oneSignal: {
   appId: 'YOUR_APP_ID',
-  // ...your other init settings
+  // ...your other init settings (see references below) }
-}
 ```